64Terabytes/AC-Hourly-Music/README.md

 # Animal Crossing Hourly Music
-This is my first real python project, more work to come.
+This is my first python project, more work to come.